 Murray Chass was a pioneer in the coverage of business and labor issues within baseball.

-A former New York Yankees beat writer who helped set the standard in print journalism for the position of national baseball writer, he has covered baseball for more than 43 years.
+A former New York Yankees beat writer who helped set the standard in print journalism for the position of national baseball writer, he covered baseball for more than 40 years.

-His Times colleague, Pulitzer Prize-winning columnist Dave Anderson, described Chass thusly: "He and Dick Young were the two best reporters I've been around in 50 years.
+His Times colleague, Pulitzer Prize-winning columnist Dave Anderson, said: "He and Dick Young were the two best reporters I've been around in 50 years.
 I'd hate to be the President of the United States if Murray were covering the White House."

-Chass becomes the sixth member of the New York Times to be honored, joining John Drebinger (1973), John F. Kieran (1973), Red Smith (1976), Leonard Koppett (1992) and Joseph Durso (1995).
+Chass became the sixth member of The New York Times to be honored with the BBWAA Career Excellence Award, joining John Drebinger (1973), John F. Kieran (1973), Red Smith (1976), Leonard Koppett (1992) and Joseph Durso (1995).